FelipeSGAndrade/democraticLunch/README.md

 ## Usage
 There is an automatically generated swagger running on endpoint **/docs**.
 Also, there is a postman collection in the root directory that can be imported and contains examples.

 The **/startMock** endpoint will insert some data on the lists used as database (as the instructions said it could be mocked).
+This adds a closed poll using tomorrow's date.

 I didn't want to make a user registration page, so, if the user e-mail is not found, a new user is created.